Saline Dentist's Book Reveals Holistic Approach to Dental Health | The Sun Times News

 Saline Dentist's Book Reveals Holistic Approach to Dental Health

-In a gripping revelation of the interconnectedness of dental and overall health, Dr. Sheryl Pomerance DDS, a renowned local dentist, is set to launch her new book “About Face” this week.
+In a gripping revelation of the interconnectedness of dental and overall health, Dr. Sheryl Pomerance DDS, a renowned local dentist, launched her new book “About Face” this week.
 The book offers a comprehensive exploration of her unique journey and groundbreaking insights into the dental field, emphasizing the holistic approach she passionately advocates.
 As Dr. Pomerance asserts, "Your teeth are a part of your face.
 It's not just the teeth; it's your entire well-being."

 Driven by her desire to find alternative solutions, Dr. Pomerance began attending courses and lectures led by non-specialists, eventually crossing paths with dentist John Woodson.
 Woodson's unconventional approach of expanding the upper jaw to create space for the lower jaw marked a turning point in her journey.